 “It’s a brilliant piece that takes Indigenous literature in some fascinating new directions.
 Lisa is an extraordinary stylist, and this novel explores Indigenous women’s lives in a way that is empowering and that doesn’t follow the usual tropes of trauma and victimization.
 I think of her as a Michif Alice Munro.”

 “Reminiscent of Maria Campbell’s Halfbreed, Robert Arthur Alexie’s Porcupines and China Dolls and Beatrice Culleton’s In Search of April Raintree, Probably Ruby is shrapnel to the heart: triggering, maddening, enraging and fearless!”

 “The glass-shattering honesty in the voice, the half-hidden anguish that sears the page.
 Spare writing, sparing no one.
 The audacity of Lisa Bird Wilson’s writing—brave, taut, exacting—leaves the reader altered.
 This story made me catch my breath, made my heart flip-flop in my chest.”

 — Lisa Moore, 2017 Jack Hodgins Founders’ Award for Fiction Judge

-Probably Ruby, to be released August 24, 2021 by Doubleday Canada and in the USA by Hogarth/Random House in spring 2022:
+Probably Ruby, to be released August 24, 2021 by Doubleday Canada and in the USA by Hogarth/Random House April 5, 2022: